-In 1971, Chris Pye and Paul McDowell met up while working on a soon-to-be-unsuccessful TV sketch comedy called "Flat Earth".
-Paul had previously been a writer on "The Two Ronnies" and "The Frost Report" and before that had been the lead singer in the very successful pastiche 1920's jazz band, The Temperance Seven.
+In 1971, Chris Pye and Paul McDowell met up while working on a television sketch show that Chris was producing.
+Paul had previously been a writer on "The Two Ronnies" and "The Frost Report" and before that had been the singer in the successful pastiche 1920's jazz band, "The Temperance Seven".

 Chris, Paul and Chris' friend Jules Burns got together in early 1972 and started to write songs together.
 A few months later they recorded an album at Indigo Studios in Manchester.
 The band and the album were both called "Guggenheim".
 It was not a big seller!